Dreamed 1993/4/15 by Chris Wayan

 "Then you'd have short legs: they don't go down to the hooves.
 The wheels give you the proper height.
 You're just not built for independent freedom of movement."

 "You could cut out pieces of the platform below my legs, and CARVE hooves."

 I see what she means: cylindrical cuts with a jigsaw.
 If done with care, I could leave hooves, or at least ankles on which to glue or nail hooves.
 But not an easy cut--I only have a manual saw, with not too fine a blade.
 Lot of delicate work!

 And her whole body, including the platform, is just eight inches high--does she really have a chance to become a star in this shape?

 Or is she right?
 Is my skepticism just because I really don't want to be bothered?
-She's wrong about human girls--I don't have a girlfriend out there, and I don't care much either.
+She's wrong about these human girls she imagines--I don't have a girlfriend out there, and I don't care much either.
 I want Silky!
-But full-sized again, alive, free.
+But full-sized again, alive and kicking, free.

 NOTES ON WAKING

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books